 How many times has your color team come across a situation where if you entered in reverse order, the team would be correct when finally posted?
 These pictures may help to illustrate the issue:

-In this picture, the Sailors probably entered correctly: single file with the American flag in front, but they had to turn to the right which then places the American flag to the left of the formation when it should be to the right.
+In this picture, the team probably entered correctly: single file with the American flag in front, but they had to turn to the right which places the American flag to the left of the formation when it should be to the right.
 The team would also be in reverse order on exiting.

 Here, (notice the carpet says “BRUINS” in both pictures?) the Soldiers enter in reverse order so when they face to the right and then exit, they will be in proper order.
 Thank you to Nate for this picture.